dellow/Web-Framework/README.md

 <a name="using-gulp"></a>
 ## Using Gulp
-Run the development profile:
+Run the development profile (will set the Node environment to `development`):

     gulp
 or

     gulp --config development
-Run the production profile:
+Run the production profile (will set the Node environment to `production`):

     gulp --config production
 Watch for changes to the application `.js`, `.hbs` and `.scss` files: